franferri/start_a_kata/README.md

 * In IntelliJ, just open the folder: "example-kata-using-java" or "example-kata-using-java-and-kotlin"

 Python
-* In PyCharm, just open the folder: "example-kata-using-python"
+* In PyCharm, just open the folder: "example-kata-using-python3"
 * Open settings, Project interpreter, Add new, Mark Inherid global site-packages, and save
 * Edit run configurations, Working Dir, remove the ending "/tests" save and Run.